KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 }
 ```

-`stuff` is not doging anything with the char array.
-Compile with `gcc -g -O3 test.c` to enable debug output and optimize.
+`stuff` is not doing anything with the char array.
+Compile with `gcc -g -O3 test.c -o test` to enable debug output and optimize.
 When disassembling using `lldb` (LLVM) or `gdb` (GNU), we see something like this:

 <pre>
 (lldb) disassemble --name stuff